top of page

 Ochre Court | Cliff Walk | Salve Regina University

-Ochre Court (Ochre Point Avenue, Newport, RI)
+(Ochre Point Avenue, Newport, RI)

 Another chateau-style mansion is Ochre Court.
 The mansion was built by Ogden Goelet, who was part of a wealthy banking family.
 In 1902, he commissioned architect William Morris Hunt to build his family the 2nd largest cottage in Newport (The Breakers was the largest).
 The building now belongs to Regina Salve University.
 During the summer, guided tours are available.
 At other time, the Cliff Walk offers spectacular views of the mansion.

-Other Mansions to Find
+Other Newport Mansions to Find

 Osgood Pell House | Headquarters The Preservation Society of Newport County